Khardaha: Transport

 B.T.
 Road passes through Khardaha.

 78 is the most frequent bus in Khardaha which runs from Barrackpore Court to Esplanade.
 Besides many buses connect Khardaha to various neighbourhoods - 81/1 (Barasat to Rajchandrapur), C28 and S32 (Barrackpore Court to Howrah Station), S11 (Nilganj to Esplanade), E32 (Nilganj to Howrah Station) etc.

 Khardaha railway station on the Sealdah-Ranaghat line is 18.5 km from Sealdah railway station.
 It is part of the Kolkata Suburban Railway system.

+Shyamsundar ferry ghat is used by commuters to reach Rishra on the other side of Hooghly River.
+There is auto service available from station to ferry ghat.
+Ferry doesn't operate till late night.

 Commuters

 Around a total of 3.2 million people from all around the city commute to Kolkata daily for work.
 In the Sealdah-Krishnanagar section there are 34 trains that carry commuters from 30 railway stations.
 In the Sealdah-Shantipur section 32 trains carry commuters from 29 stations.

 Education

 Rahara Ramakrishna Mission Boys' Home High School has facilities for teaching from class 1 to 12 (Higher secondary) in both Bengali and English mediums.
 It is an all boys' school.

 Khardaha also has an all boys' college which is called, Ramakrishna Mission Vivekananda Centenary College, a part of Ramakrishna Math and Mission.
 Both graduate and post graduate courses are taught.
 But, only Science subjects are offered here.